- AWS.eu›

 Cost-management tooling, bills and the console interface will provide a euro currency (EUR) experience.
 Depending on the customers’ location, they will also be able to make payments in EUR or their preferred currency.

 To ensure a consistent experience for all European customers, the AWS contracting party for all AWS accounts in the AWS European Sovereign Cloud associated with a customer location in the EU will be Amazon Web Services EMEA SARL (‘AWS Europe’), with its principal place of business in Luxembourg.
+Please see the AWS European Sovereign Cloud Addendum for details on the contractual commitments that AWS makes for customers using the AWS European Sovereign Cloud.

 Governance and Leadership